MonkeManX/monkemanx.github.io/content/poetry/lost.md

 date: 2024-07-10
 ---

-Lost data, in varying states of decomposition, that doesn't belong anywhere else.
+Lost and incomplete data, in varying states of decomposition, that doesn't belong anywhere else.

-{{< poem >}}
-In the bleak-midwinter,
-Where sun seems so sinter-
-And the sky splinters.

-I walk, I run, I sprint.
-But my head keeps squinting,
-Spinning, Singing and hinting-
-To the Dire Dark Dreaded Dream.
-{{< /poem >}}

 {{< poem >}}
 Momentarily Together.